vsoch/vsoch.github.io/_posts/2022/2022-08-28-the-love-of-the-dinosaur.md

 ## TLDR

-To again respond to the Tweet, I don't think anyone needs to try and be like someone else, but rather to introspect into themselves and find the path that is going to make themselves feel fullfilled.
+To again respond to the Tweet, I don't think anyone needs to try and be like someone else, but rather to introspect into themselves and find the path that is going to make themselves feel fulfilled.
 I took a lot of bad experiences and things that I didn't like about myself (or were simply just different) and harnessed them for my own success and happiness.
 And despite this successful outcome, I don't wish the experiences that I had on anyone, because it would have been so easy to not have a good outcome.